Contact us 0300 303 3989

 Sterilisation

-Female sterilisation involves having surgery to cut, block or seal the fallopian tubes.
+In females, sterilisation involves having surgery to cut, block or seal the Fallopian tubes.
 This is called a tubular occlusion or is sometimes also referred to as “having your tubes tied”.
-It works by preventing eggs from traveling from the ovaries to the womb where they would normally be fertilised by a man’s sperm.
+It works by preventing eggs from travelling from the ovaries to the womb (uterus) where they would normally be fertilised by a man’s sperm.
 The operation is usually done in hospital and most women leave the same day.

 Gender: In this advice we refer to people who are physiologically male or female.
 We understand that not everyone with a male body is a man and not everyone with a female body is a woman.